-Often you have more problems for contractions if it’s the first pregnancy.
-The contractions can also regularly come and go.
-Listen to your body, you often feel if it really has begun.
+Often you have more problems for regular contractions if it’s the first pregnancy.
+The contractions can also irregularly come and go.
+Listen to your body, you often feel if it really has started.

 If you have contractions, it is possible that you have some slimy blood loss.
 That is normal.
 It’s part of the process and does not predict when labor begins.
 In such case you do not have to call.
 It is important to call immediately if you have more than bright red blood loss, such as from a menstrual period.

 Of course you can always call if you don’t remember it, if you are worried or you’re in panic.
 Give us a call, we will be happy to assist you and if necessary we will come by.
 If you want to give birth in the hospital, we may decide to first come at home or to go directly to the hospital.